lahmatiy/component-inspector/README.md

 ### Opening file in editor

+Ready-to-use solutions to provide `opening in editor` feature on server:

+- `express` extension [express-open-in-editor](https://github.com/lahmatiy/express-open-in-editor), that also could be used with [webpack-dev-server](https://github.com/lahmatiy/express-open-in-editor#using-with-webpack-dev-server).
+- in case you don't depend on dev-server, you can use [basisjs-tools](https://github.com/basisjs/basisjs-tools) that provides this feature out of box
+- add your own implementation for your dev-server using [open-in-editor](https://github.com/lahmatiy/open-in-editor)

 In case dev-server supports `opening in editor` feature, all location references become active links.
 A click on any of those opens a file in editor with cursor set at the start of the code fragment.
 You'll see a hint if feature is supported.

 One possible way to provide this feature is set global variable `OPEN_FILE_URL`.